eNews

 Thanks Simon (Physical Education)

-Flu vaccination is recommended for everyone aged 6 months and over.
+Flu vaccination is recommended for everyone aged 6 months and older.

-Some people are more at risk of severe illness from flu and are eligible for free vaccination as part of the National Immunisation Program.
+Some people are more at risk of severe illness from flu, especially babies and toddlers.
+They can get a free vaccination as part of the National Immunisation Program.

-RSV is a common virus that causes colds and ear infections.
-In babies, it can cause severe illnesses like bronchiolitis.
+RSV (respiratory syncytial virus) is a common virus that causes colds and ear infections.
+In babies, it can cause severe illness like bronchiolitis

 The RSV vaccine is available for pregnant women as part of the National Immunisation Program.
-In Victoria, eligible babies can also get the RSV vaccine until Tuesday 30 September 2025.
-For more information, refer to Respiratory syncytial virus (RSV) immunisation.
+In Victoria, eligible babies can also get the RSV vaccine until Wednesday 30 September 2026.

 You can speak with your GP or midwife about the vaccine.